Borough of Eastleigh: Economy

 Historically, the economy of the area has strong links with the transport industry.
 The proximity of substantial waterways made shipbuilding a major industry in the south of the borough, and today the pleasure boat industry still dominates the area around Hamble-le-Rice and Bursledon, made famous by the television drama series on the subject, Howards' Way, which was filmed in the area.
 The borough is also strongly linked with the Spitfire, the first test flights of which took place from Southampton Airport in Eastleigh.
 Eastleigh was once the heart of the London and South Western Railway, with the Eastleigh Works building most of the company's engines.
 At present, the works maintains South Western Railway and CrossCountry trains.
 The works building is now home to Arlington Fleet Services, which provides a multitude of train maintenance services.
 Finally, Network Rail has a yard here, from which it carries out track maintenance.

 The economy of the borough today is dominated by the retail sector, which accounts for around 33 per cent of the jobs in the borough, and this proportion is rising.
 As well as the large Swan Centre, a shopping centre in the town of Eastleigh, there is a large out-of-town retail development near Hedge End which includes flagship stores for Marks & Spencer and Sainsbury's among others.
 Eastleigh also has proportionately more manufacturing and construction jobs than the nation, but the number of jobs in these sectors is declining in the borough.

 The B&Q head office is in the Portswood House in Eastleigh, Eastleigh borough.

 Landmarks

 Netley Abbey is a scheduled monument.

-There are eight scheduled ancient monuments in Eastleigh, around 180 listed buildings (9 of which are Grade II* listed, the remainder are Grade II) and over 800 tree preservation orders covering 20,000 trees across 5,000 properties.
+There are eight scheduled monuments in Eastleigh, around 180 listed buildings (9 of which are Grade II* listed, the remainder are Grade II) and over 800 tree preservation orders covering 20,000 trees across 5,000 properties.
 The council also maintains a "local list" of buildings which are of local importance but do not meet English Heritage's listing criteria.

 The area around Netley is particularly rich in notable historic landmarks, with Netley Abbey, Netley Castle and Netley Hospital all nearby.
 The borough also boasts Hampshire's only functioning windmill, Bursledon Windmill, and eight conservation areas.